Taken from the book American Muslim Agenda by Dr. Mike Ghouse

 1/1/2011- 10/13/2018 = 579,000 entries

-When I started writing about Pluralism the Yahoo group of World Muslim Congress, a think tank.
-I faced a whole lot of opposition then.
-But as I began discussing with different groups in an educational environment, the fog was clearing.
+When I started writing about Pluralism at the Yahoo group of World Muslim Congress, a think tank, I faced a whole lot of opposition then.
+But as I began discussing with different groups in an educational environment, the fog was clearing for my Muslim friends.

 Each group gets caught in the trends, so are Muslims.
-Seldom, will you find the “word “Pluralism” in Islamic literature, it was nearly absent except my writings in the 90’s and first decade.
+Seldom, will you find the “word “Pluralism” in Islamic literature, it was nearly absent except my writings in the ’90s and the first decade of this century.
 Today, Islamic literature has caught on it.
 Thanks to the widespread education about it.
 But, like other folks, most Muslims still have not gotten it.

 The individuals from the Subcontinent curse it as a failed attempt of the Moghul King Akbar to mix-match religions, and several others were bent on declaring it as Kufr (twisting religion in this context).
 Let’s focus on understanding it.